 If you plan to do a re-grouting job yourself, allow enough time to do it right.
 Between the handyman and myself, the grout removal took about eight person-hours.

 If you are not used to it, this is back-breaking work.
 You are mostly on your hands and knees.
-You need knee pads.
+You will need knee pads.

 If the old grout and floor are wet, wait several days for everything to be completely dry before installing the new grout.

-You must begin applying the grout to the tile immediately after it is mixed.
+You must begin applying the epoxy grout to the tile immediately after it is mixed.
 I recommend that you have all preparations made ahead of time so you can immediately start grouting after mixing.
 That includes having the buckets of water ready for the clean-up part.